Frequently Asked Questions

 src/server.js

-: Will store our sensitive API credentials and configuration.
+: Stores your sensitive API credentials and configuration.
 Never commit this file to version control..gitignore

 .gitignore